 "Oh...you'll know, dearie."
 He winks then clicks his fingers and disappears into a cloud of purple dust.
 The mist around the horse disperses and with a raging kick, it charges off into the darkness of the wood.

 She's now alone and scared in the belly of the wood.
 Everything looks the same but she can feel something inside her pulling her in the direction her heart was thrown.
 Instinctively, she follows that feeling.

 Glynn, the farmer's son, opens his front door and basks in the morning sun.
-He stretches his arms above his head and starts for the fields to check his sheep.
-There has been news that there have been some wolves on the loose nearby and as he heads to the fence, he has a sickly feeling in his stomach that he might look upon a mess of blood and guts.
+He stretches his arms above his head and starts making his way to the fields to check his sheep.
+There has been news that there have been some wolves nearby and as he heads to the fence, he has a sickly feeling in his stomach that he might look upon a mess of blood and guts.

-But all magic comes with a price and her price was her life.
+But all magic comes with a price, and her price was her life.
 The Queen didn't like how powerful she had gotten and publicly executed her.
 Glynn was there.
-He saw the whole thing.
+He had seen the whole thing.

 Her skin is pale but she has a smudge of dusty dirt across her chin.
-Her eyes are wet with tears and she has a helpless, pained look in them which makes the backs of his eyes burn.
+Her eyes are wet with tears and there is a helpless, pained look in them which makes the backs of his eyes burn.
 With every fibre of his being, he wants to find this girl and help her.
 Whoever she is.
 Wherever she is.